firozkhan18/technologies-notes/first-round-interview-consolidated.md

 In Java 8, **lambda expressions** provide a way to write concise, functional-style code.
 A lambda expression essentially allows you to pass behavior as an argument to a method or store it in a variable.
 They are primarily used to define the implementation of the abstract method of a functional interface.

+Java 8 Lambda Expressions can be defined as methods without names i.e anonymous functions.
+Like methods, they can have parameters, a body, a return type and possible list of exceptions that can be thrown.
+But unlike methods, neither they have names nor they are associated with any particular class.

+**Lambda Expressions**: The Expression through which we can represnt an Anonymous Function.

+* Anonymous: Nameless/Unknown
+* Anonymous Function: A method who dont have any name or identifier

+A **Lambda Expressions** is a short way to express a function in java.
+It allows us to write function inline and pass it as an argument to another function as well.

 ### Syntax of Lambda Expression:
 The basic syntax of a lambda expression is: